-While this report focuses mainly on the housing demands for the age 65+ market segment over the next five years, there is additional value in examining the entire 50+ population as the City may benefit from thinking more long term with respect to senior housing needs.
+While this report focuses mainly on the housing demands for the age 65+ market segment over the next five years, there is additional value in examining the entire 50+ population as the city may benefit from thinking more long term with respect to senior housing needs.
 Those in there 50's will start having needs for senior living facilities (including 55+ communities) within the next 5 to 15 years.

 While a significant number of 50-64 year olds exist within both the County and the Market Area, this age group is expected to decline within both geographies.
-The Jefferson County age projections (Table 7) shows a 6.2% decline and the total 30-minute drive-time Market Area population shows a decrease of 6.0% (-3.000 persons) over the 5-year period from 2022 to 2027.
+The Jefferson County age projections (Table 7) shows a 6.2 percent decline and the total 30-minute drive-time Market Area population shows a decrease of 6.0 percent (-3.000 persons) over the 5-year period from 2022 to 2027.
 The reductions in the 50-64 age group may have impacts on the demands and needs for this population segment moving beyond 2027.

-Detailed demographic information for the 50+ age group (2010, 2022, and 2027) were prepared using ESRI's Business Analyst software.
-This data correlates to the same drive-time radii used for the 65+ age cohort and can be found in Appendix B.
+Detailed demographic information for the 50+ age group (2010, 2022, and 2027), by drive-time segment, were prepared using ESRI's Business Analyst software and can be found in Appendix B.